-There will be increased operating costs in the year the decision is made to restart operations.
+There will be increased operating costs while Cameco ramps up to the planned production of 15 Mlbs per year (100% basis) by 2024.
 These include recruitment costs to achieve required operating staff levels, required equipment and process circuits, repair costs, and mine working and processing plants commissioning costs.